In the next 15 seconds… could you recite your company’s Mission Statement by heart? Could the entire leadership team repeat it?

 Do you know your mission statement by heart right now?
 Could you repeat it to me right now?
-I can worshiping God by loving his children and guiding individuals and organizations to greater perspective.
+I can worship God by loving his children and guiding individuals and organizations to a greater perspective.
 No, I don’t have a note here in front of me.

-The reason why our mission is to guiding people to great perspective is because we can’t actually change you.
+The reason why our mission is to guide people to great perspectives is that we can’t actually change you.
 We can only get you the greatest information.
 You have to change yourself.
 So that’s why that is what it is in our mission statement.
 Now let me ask you, were you able to repeat back your mission statement if you are not, there’s the first problem.

 The next question is, can your leadership team repeat the mission statement and all of my years of doing Stratplans and all of my years, I have yet to have a leadership team be able to repeat the mission statement.